UVADS/cs5012/mod9_complexity_classes/agenda_complexity_classes.md

 - **Convex Hull Problem and Graham's Scan**
 Convex hull is smallest polygon excapsulating a shape or set of points
 > Convex Hulls deck slide7

+A few important elements when implementing Graham:
+- build convex hull using stack of points. can use Python list for the stack.
+- when determining if new point can enter the hull, we form two vectors and take their [cross product](https://en.wikipedia.org/wiki/Cross_product)

 ---